pgailinas/videoqa-representation-comparison/docs/index.md

 3. What relationship exists between representation compression, reconstruction quality, and downstream VideoQA performance?

-4. How do learned autoencoder representations affect causal, temporal, and descriptive reasoning performance within the NExT-QA benchmark dataset?
+4. How do different evidence preparation strategies affect learned representations and downstream VideoQA performance?

-5. Can self-supervised autoencoder representations reduce storage and computational requirements while maintaining acceptable VideoQA accuracy?
+5. What relationship exists between evidence generation, reconstruction quality, and VideoQA accuracy?

-6. To what extent does information loss introduced by video compression impact downstream multimodal reasoning performance?
+6. To what extent can evidence enhancement techniques improve downstream VideoQA performance compared to standard evidence generation methods?

 ## Dataset